sanitswain/java8tips/forkjoin.rst

 - Process all sub tasks independently
 - Join the partial results from each sub task

 ForkJoinPool internally does all these steps for you.
 We will typically submit a single task to ForkJoinPool and awaits its completion.
 The ForkJoinPool and the task itself work togather to divide and conquer the problem.
-Any problems that can be recursively divided can be a candidature for Fork-Join.
+Any problems that can be recursively divided and executed independently can be a candidature for Fork-Join.

 ForkJoinPool creation